aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/shape-manipulations/_index.md

 ```

 ## **Set Alternative Text for Shape**
-Aspose.Slides for Java allows developers to set AlternateText of any shape.
+Aspose.Slides for Node.js via Java allows developers to set AlternateText of any shape.
 Shapes in a presentation could be distinguished by the [AlternativeText](https://reference.aspose.com/slides/nodejs-java/aspose.slides/IShape#setAlternativeText-java.lang.String-) or [Shape Name](https://reference.aspose.com/slides/nodejs-java/aspose.slides/IShape#setName-java.lang.String-) method.
 [setAlternativeText](https://reference.aspose.com/slides/nodejs-java/aspose.slides/IShape#setAlternativeText-java.lang.String-) and [getAlternativeText](https://reference.aspose.com/slides/nodejs-java/aspose.slides/IShape#getAlternativeText--) methods could be read or set by using Aspose.Slides as well as Microsoft PowerPoint.
 By using this method, you can tag a shape and can perform different operations as Removing a shape,